vaccarov/chat/README.md

 * Please use [Socket.io](https://socket.io) to communicate with the server.
 * The socket will send data after authentication.
 * Use whatever you want (framework, js Vanilla, jquery, bootstrap ect..)

+## Infos

+Run `npm i` in the server's folder and also in angular's folder.

+ If you want to use angular pleas install [Angular-Cli](https://cli.angular.io/)